jsdelivr/jsdelivr/README.md

 Custom CDN Hosting
 ---

-If your project does not qualify to be hosted in GitHub or for any reasons you need direct access to your files, it's not a problem!
+If your project does not qualify to be hosted in GitHub or you need direct access to your files, it's not a problem!
-We can offer SFTP origin access restricted to a single directory, managed by the author.
+We can provide SFTP origin restricted access to a directory (in which, the author will have maintenance privileges).
-This way, you can have full control over your files without the restrictions of GitHub, but still utilize the full power of jsDelivr.
+This way, you can have full control over your files, without the restrictions of GitHub, and the ability to utilize the full power of jsDelivr.

 This kind of custom hosting can be suitable for: